vshymanskyy/TinyGSM/README.md

     - ```modem.simUnlock(GSM_PIN)```
 - If using **WiFi**, specify your SSID information:
     - ```modem.networkConnect(wifiSSID, wifiPass)```
+    - Network registration should be automatic on cellular modules
 - Wait for network registration to be successful
     - ```modem.waitForNetwork(600000L)```
 - If using cellular, establish the GPRS or EPS data connection _after_ your are successfully registered on the network